adriankumpf/tesla_auth/README.md

 ### macOS

-WebKit is native on macOS so everything should be fine.
+WebKit is native on macOS so no additional dependencies are required.

 ### Windows (not tested!)